One injured in shooting at bank on Jefferson Highway, police searching for 2 suspects

 The shooting happened just before 2 p.m. outside the Gulf Coast Bank on the corner of Jefferson Highway and Thibodeaux Avenue.

-The Baton Rouge Police Department said officers were responding to a reported suspicious incident in a car at the bank parking lot.
+The Baton Rouge Police Department said officers were responding to a reported fraudulent check situation at the bank in the parking lot.
 BRPD said three people were inside the vehicle when an officer approached it.
 Shots were fired, one person was hit, and two people ran from the vehicle.

 Sources said the person who was shot was taken to the hospital with non-life-threatening injuries.